Rehome Your Kitty

 - We will need a complete detailed medical history of your cat and we will require copies of all vet records.
 Our rescue will want to be made aware of any behavior or medical issues, the reason you are giving up your cat, and a description of the ideal home.
 We will request current photos and a bio of your cat for our adoption sites.

 Submitting a request is not a guarantee for acceptance of your cat to our organization.
 We regret we can only accommodate a very small number of owner surrenders on a case-by-case basis as our funding and space permit.
-To have your cat be considered for rehome, please submit your request through our contact page along with photos and a complete medical history of your cat.
+To have your cat be considered for rehome, please submit your request by either completing our application or through our contact page along with photos and a complete medical history of your cat.

 There are so many homeless cats and kittens that rescue groups like ours are flooded with requests.
 Unfortunately, we are unable to accommodate all of them.
 If you are still thinking about rehoming your kitty, here are some additional resources to help find a new home.